wagtail/wagtail/docs/advanced_topics/embeds.rst

 ``EmbedBlock`` StreamField block type
 -------------------------------------

-The :class:`~wagtail.embeds.block.EmbedBlock` block type allows embeds to be placed into a ``StreamField``.
+The :class:`~wagtail.contrib.embeds.block.EmbedBlock` block type allows embeds to be placed into a ``StreamField``.

 The ``max_width`` and ``max_height`` arguments are sent to the provider when fetching the embed code.